 If you think about the number of professional sports teams a large metropolitan city should have, New York City takes that number and doubles it.
 It's probably more than one city needs, but we have almost two of everything: Baseball – Mets and Yankees; Football – Giants and Jets; Basketball – Knicks and Nets; Soccer – Red Bulls and Magic; Hockey – Rangers, Islanders, and Devils.
 New York City is host to the world's largest and most exciting marathon, the final race of the Triple Crown, and the U.S. Open.
 It has miles of roads, trails, and parks for running and biking; sailing and kayaking on the Hudson River; and numerous adult leagues for a variety of team sports.
 If you like watching sports, playing sports, or just enjoy non-competitive physical activity, you can do it here in New York.
 Outside the city, there are opportunities just an hour or two north for outdoor activities in Harriman State Park or the Catskills.

-Yes, there is music in New York.
 Besides being the birthplace of many popular genres of music, New York City continues to have a thriving commercial and underground music scene.
-From the small clubs of the Village and Brooklyn to Radio City, Lincoln Center Jazz, and Carnegie Hall, you will be able to find concerts that suit whatever your musical fancy.
+From the small clubs of the Village and Brooklyn to Lincoln Center Jazz, Carnegie Hall, and the Met Opera you will be able to find concerts that suit whatever your musical fancy.

 One word.
 Broadway.